DATA-BACKED GUIDE · UPDATED JULY 2026

 The quick version

-• Standard panel sizes are far cheaper than made-to-measure or bespoke designs.
+- Standard panel sizes are far cheaper than made-to-measure or bespoke designs, so check your run length divides neatly before ordering anything unusual.

-• Most fencing supply and fit carries 20% VAT, so it is baked into the labour and materials.
+- Fencing supply and fit normally carries 20% VAT, and that is already baked into most quoted labour and material prices.

-• Local fencers usually beat national firms on price for the same job.
+- Local fencers usually beat national firms on price for the same job, partly because they carry less overhead.

 What people actually paid